Clonbur

 Getting There & Practical Information

 Clonbur is reachable by road via the N84 from Galway, turning onto the R334 and then the R346.
-The village is about 50 km north‑west of Galway city, making it a convenient stop on a Connemara road‑trip.
-Parking is available at the entrance to Clonbur Wood, at the Petersburg Outdoor Education Centre and in the village car park near the church.
+The village is about 50 km north-west of Galway city, making it a convenient stop on a Connemara road-trip.
+Parking is available at the entrance to Clonbur Wood, at the Petersburg Outdoor Education Centre, and in the village car park near the church.

-Public transport does not serve Clonbur directly, but the nearby village of Cong is linked by Bus Éireann route 422, and local taxis (e.g., O’Meara, +353 872 604352) operate on request.
+Public transport does not serve Clonbur directly.
+The nearby village of Cong is linked by Bus Éireann route 422, and local taxis operate on request.
+For walkers, the trailheads for Mount Gable and the Clonbur Wood loop are all sign-posted from the village centre.